isomerpages/mlaw-cmc/_partner-with-us/5a-our-mediators.md

 <div class="image"><img src="/images/1504159397889.png/" style="width:500px"></div>

-TTThe CMC mediators are volunteers who have been specifically selected, trained and appointed for a specific tenure by the Minister for Law.
+TTTThe CMC mediators are volunteers who have been specifically selected, trained and appointed for a specific tenure by the Minister for Law.

 The CMC voluntary panel is a key distinctive feature of the Singapore system.
 While those who volunteer to assist in CMC mediation are typically individuals who have a heart from the community and take pride in rendering their services pro bono, the CMC’s system of volunteer management takes cognizance of the importance of volunteer recognition and professional development and this is done through the Mediator Management Framework.